How to Prepare for a Car Accident Before It Happens

 Key takeaways

-1. Know your insurance coverage: Understand what collision, comprehensive, and uninsured motorist coverage pays for before filing a claim.
+1. Know your coverage: Understand what collision, comprehensive, and uninsured motorist coverage does before you ever need to file a claim.

-2. Build the glove box kit: Keep insurance card, registration, a pen, a notepad, and a blank accident exchange form in an accessible location.
+2. Build the glove box kit: Keep your insurance card, registration, a pen, a notepad, and a blank accident exchange form where you can grab them fast.

-3. Set up phone tools: Download the insurer's app and a documentation app.
-Know how to use them before needing them.
+3. Set up phone tools: Download your insurer's app and a documentation app.
+Learn how to use them before an accident, not during one.

-4. Identify a preferred body shop: Research certified shops in the area now, while there is no pressure.
-Save the contact information.
+4. Identify a preferred body shop: Research certified shops now, without any pressure.
+Save their contact information.

-5. Consider a dashcam: Even a basic model provides a layer of protection that written documentation cannot.
+5. Consider a dashcam: Even a basic model provides protection that written documentation can't match.

 Frequently asked questions